Amsterdam/design-system/packages/css/src/components/blockquote/README.md

 ## Relevant WCAG requirements

-- [WCAG 3.1.2](https://www.w3.org/WAI/WCAG21/Understanding/language-of-parts.html): when the quote is written in a different language than the page, it should be `lang` attribute can be used to clarify the language.
+- [WCAG 3.1.2](https://www.w3.org/WAI/WCAG21/Understanding/language-of-parts.html): if the citation is in a language other than that of the surrounding content, indicate so through the `lang` attribute.